ctools/ctools/doc/source/users/tutorials/1dc/first_skymap.rst

    *Sky map of the events recorded around the Galactic Centre during the Galactic Plane Survey*

-The sky map shows a wide-spread distribution of events with a number of sources superimposed.
+The sky map shows a wide-spread distribution of events with several sources superimposed.
 Many of the events originate from an irreducable background that hampers the recognition of the gamma-ray sources.